Bemesko/liquibase-demo/README.md

 ### POC Complexity
 *how difficult is it to build a working demo*
+- Liquibase can be installed with `choco install liquibase` (sort of, package in choco registry is a bit outdated)

 ### Cost
 *What can I do with the free plans*

 ### SQL Server Compatibility
 *Minimum SQL Server versions it works with*

+- Very Java-esque, also, apparently the SQL syntax uses PL/SQL specifically?

 ### Impact on Developer Workflow
 *How transparent will the transition be, from not knowing a new tool is being used in the pipeline to having to learn a brand new tool*